gsauthof/dracut-sshd/README.md

   between `*` and `!` as invalid password field tokens.
 Meaning that only `*` allows public key authentication while `!` blocks any login ([see also][i30]).
+- How do I make it work on Ubuntu 20.04?

+  A: There are some pitfalls on Ubuntu.
+Firstly, dracut isn't installed by default (fix: `apt install dracut dracut-network`).
+Secondly, dracut isn't a first class citizen on Ubuntu (i.e. it's only included in the universe repository, not in the main repository).
+As a result, the default dracut initramfs filename doesn't match what Ubuntu uses in its Grub configuration.
+Thus, you have to explicitly specify the right one (i.e. `/boot/initrd.img-$(uname -r)`) in the `dracut` and `lsinitrd` commands.
+- How do I debug dracut-sshd issues in the early boot environment?

+  A: You start by dropping into the dracut emergency shell and looking at the journal and status of the involved services.
+  For example, via `systemctl status sshd.service`, `journalctl -u sshd` etc. You drop into the emergency shell by adding `rd.break` (and possibly `rd.shell`) to kernel parameter command-line.
+Of course, you need some kind of console access when doing such debugging.
+Using a virtual machine usually is sufficient to reproduce issues which simplifies things.

 ## Related Work